Demonstrating a broadband Photon Detection Efficiency model on VUV sensitive Silicon Photomultipliers: Modeling the photon detection efficiency

-Transforming this parameterized $\alpha$ to $k$ using equation \ref{eq:k_to_mu}, the resonance about 360~nm is not present.
-Because of this lack of structure, and the systematically low attenuation lengths and sparse wavelength measurements in \cite{siBandgap_dmPaper}, we use the parameterization to calculate the relative change to $\alpha(\lambda, T)$ with respect to room temperature.
-Numerical smoothing is done about the direct bandgap threshold where a discontinuity arises\footnote{The \cite{siAbsorption_Bucher} functional form also reduces the discontinuity about this point relative to the others}.
-This scaling is applied to the $\mu(\lambda; k)$ values calculated for the room temperature $k$ data of the default dataset, yielding a more accurate temperature parameterization for photoabsorption in silicon, \autoref{eq:alpha_relative}.
+As silicon's two lowest bandgaps (1.15, 2.25 eV) are indirect, photoabsorption is strongly temperature dependent from the IR until the direct bandgap at $\sim$ 380~nm (3.4~eV).
+In \cite{siBandgap_dmPaper} the absorption coefficient $\alpha(\lambda, T) \equiv 1/\mu$ was parameterized in silicon over 440-1000~nm from 4-300~K, for applications in low mass DM searches.
+We replace the direct bandgap description in \cite{siBandgap_dmPaper} (taken from \cite{siBandgap_solarCells}, \cite{siBandgap_cardona_1985}) with that from \cite{siAbsorption_Bucher} for consistency with photoabsorption values calculated from $k$ data.
+To retain the wavelength structure in $k$, which is absent from the sparse data of \cite{siBandgap_dmPaper}, we use the parameterization to calculate the relative change to $\mu(\lambda, T)$ derived from the default $k$ dataset\footnote{Numerical smoothing is done about the direct bandgap threshold where a discontinuity arises.
+The functional form in selected from \cite{siAbsorption_Bucher} also reduces the discontinuity about this point compared to other functions}.
+The result is the temperature dependence for photoabsorption in silicon, with $\alpha(\lambda, T)$ the modified form from \cite{siBandgap_dmPaper}: